 MD5 (Message-Digest algorithm 5)

 If you’ve heard of the MD5 hash function, you probably also know that it’s considered cryptographically broken.
-But, even though it has considerable vulnerabilities, it’s still commonly used as a checksum to verify data integrity.
+That said, even though it has considerable vulnerabilities, it’s still commonly used as a checksum to verify data integrity.
 Producing a 128-bit hash value, it’s also used for a wide variety of other security applications.

 Designed by the United States National Security Agency, SHA-2 is a family of six hash functions.
 One of them is the SHA-256 hash, which is used by Bitcoin.
 SHA-2 returns a hash value of 256-bits and is considered to be significantly more secure than MD5.